harslash/EthicAI/README.md

 # EthicAI #

 ![EthicAI Logo](./markdown/logo_trim.png)

-EthicAI is an interactive learning platform designed to make Artificial Intelligence (AI) ethics fun and easily accessible for university students.
+EthicAI is an interactive educational platform designed to make learning Artificial Intelligence (AI) ethics fun and easily accessible for university students.
 EthicAI offers modules-based learning, where students explore the core ethical principles behind AI use.
 Each module dives into real-world scenarios of AI misuse, supplemented with interactive demos.

 Access EthicAI here: [https://ethicai.co.nz/](https://ethicai.co.nz/)

 ### Our Team 😎

 ***
 We are a passionate team of final-year computer science students with diverse skills, including content research, UI design and web development.